ctruciosm/ResamplingBRPortfolios/README.md

 Reproducible code for the paper by Oliveira, Trucíos, and Valls (2024).
 The script `01_Empirical_Application_IBRX.R` replicates the tables in the paper.

+The function in the `covShrinkage` paste were obtained from https://github.com/MikeWolf007/covShrinkage.

-> Due to Economatica license restrictions, the data provided here cannot be used elsewhere and is made available only for reproducibility purposes.
+> Due to Economatica license, the data provided here cannot be used elsewhere and is made available only for reproducibility purposes.

 ## References